'This is finally finished': Driver who killed Ont. teen and hid vehicle for 14 years sentenced

 “They’re being punished beyond the court system, by their family, their friends,” Moore said.
 “They’ve lost their house, their sense of community.
 We have all the community support and they’ve lost everything, as far as I’m concerned.”

-The family is hopeful they can start to move on and remember Shortreed for his life, not the tragic circumstance around his death.
+The family is hopeful they can start to move on and remember Shortreed for his life, not his tragic death.

 “He was such a kind and caring young man and it’s just so sad not to know what he would’ve became,” Moore said.